zawzaww/android-guides/Building-Kernel.md

-# How To Build Kernel For Your Android Device
+# How To Build Kernel For Android Devices

 # Introduction